The European AI Liability Directives – Critique of a Half-Hearted Approach and Lessons for the Future

 Furthermore, innovation and legal certainty should be fostered through a comprehensive regime of safe harbours, defined quantitatively to the best extent possible.
 Moreover, trustworthy AI remains an important goal for AI regulation.
 Hence, the liability framework must specifically extend to non-discrimination cases and provide for clear rules concerning explainability (XAI).

 Finally, awareness for the climate effects of AI, and digital technology more broadly, is rapidly growing in computer science.
-In diametrical opposition to this shift in discourse and understanding, however, EU legislators thoroughly neglect environmental sustainability in both the AI Act and the proposed liability regime.
+In diametrical opposition to this shift in discourse and understanding, however, EU legislators have long neglected environmental sustainability in both the draft AI Act and the proposed liability regime.
 To counter this, I propose to jump-start sustainable AI regulation via sustainability impact assessments in the AI Act and sustainable design defects in the liability regime.
-In this way, the law may help spur not only fair AI and XAI, but potentially also sustainable AI (SAI).
+In this way, the law may help spur not only fair AI and XAI, but also sustainable AI (SAI).

 Keywords: AI, artificial intelligence, machine learning, liability, tort law, product liability, law and economics, EU law, ChatGPT